 Treating Anterior Cingulate Cortex Damage

-Some possible treatments that a therapist might recommend include:
+Some possible treatments that a therapist might recommend for survivors with anterior cingulate cortex damage include:

 Understanding Anterior Cingulate Cortex Damage